McNeese State University Scholarships (2025–2026)

 Are there extra scholarships for Honors students?

 Yes.
-Honors College students may be considered for partial tuition/fee and book support, but details are handled through the Honors application process.
+Honors College students may be considered for partial tuition/fee, room/board, and book support, all through the Honors application process.